 The student organization DANSIC held a workshop on traveling more sustainably.
 Here told RejsRejsRejs about alternative means of transport and gave tips on how to travel more green.
 RejsRejsRejs appeared as part of the expert panel for DANSIC's workshop.

 "Danish digital travel magazine settles in Sweden".
 This is what the headlines at the Swedish Rapidus.se say, where they say that RejsRejsRejs has entered the Swedish market.

 In the local magazine MitØsterbro, co-editor Katrine tells how she, as a woman in her 20s, has traveled solo in South America.

 She also gives 5 cool travel tips to Bali in Indonesia.

 Jacob Jørgensen shares his ideas for destination marketing after corona.
-He believes that new buns must be added to the marketing soup if the Danes are to rediscover Denmark as a travel country.
+He believes that there must be new additions to the marketing soup if the Danes are to rediscover Denmark as a travel destination.

 Would you like to collaborate with RejsRejsRejs?

 click here to see our media kit and our other partners.